Can large language models reason about medical questions?: Experiments

 \paragraph{Protocol} InstructGPT delivered strong performances using zero-shot CoT prompting.
 In this section, we investigate whether the CoTs are sound and seek to understand better how the model fails and succeeds.
 We considered three general skills that we expect are required to be mastered to answer medical questions: (i) performing non-trivial reasoning steps, (ii) recalling knowledge that is not provided in the context and (iii) the ability to comprehend the question and the context.
 Based on the three skills, we defined three success patterns (A, B, C) and three failure patterns (D, E, F).

-A subset of 50 CoTs generated based on USMLE questions was annotated by a medical expert (CEH) using the six categories.
+A subset of 50 CoTs generated based on USMLE questions was annotated by a medical expert (C.E.H.) using the six categories.
 For each category and each CoT, we reported a match if the pattern could be observed at least once.
 This means that a CoT can be labelled with both a correct and an incorrect pattern for the same skill.
-We showcase three chain-of-thoughts (three in Table \ref{tab:usmle-sample-1} with patterns highlighted in the text.
-27 additional annotations are presented in Appendix \ref{apdx:additional-CoT-samples}).
+We showcase thirty annotated CoTs (three in Figure \ref{fig:usmle-sample-1}, 27 in Appendix \ref{apdx:additional-CoT-samples}).

 \paragraph{Analysis} We report the frequencies of occurrence for the six patterns in Table \ref{tab:patterns}.
 We found that most of the questions answered incorrectly triggered generating CoTs that contained reasoning errors (pattern D, 86\%), and that exhibited a lack of knowledge (pattern E, 74\%).
-Misunderstanding of the questions or the context was less frequently observed (Pattern F, 50\% ).
-We observed that CoTs leading to questions answered correctly could still show failure patterns but we also observed that the CoTs leading to incorrect answers were not entirely incorrect, as 59\% contained at least one correct reasoning step, 65\% of showed proper recall of knowledge.
-Furthermore, inspecting the CoTs leading to incorrect answers more closely, we found that 47\% of those were inconclusive: the model couldn't narrow down the prediction to a single answer but considered multiple valid options.\footnote{Labelling questions as inconclusive or not was also performed by CEH.}
+Misunderstanding of the questions or the context was less frequently observed (Pattern F, 50\%).
+We observed that CoTs leading to questions answered correctly could still show failure patterns but we also observed that the CoTs leading to incorrect answers were not entirely incorrect, as 59\% contained at least one correct reasoning step, 65\% showed proper recall of knowledge.
+Furthermore, inspecting the CoTs leading to incorrect answers more closely, we found that 47\% of those were inconclusive:\footnote{Labelling questions as inconclusive or not was also performed by C.E.H.} the model could not narrow down the prediction to a single answer.